frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 This person in the Gospel comes and asks Our Lord to tell his brother to solve this social problem, this problem of inheritance.

-But Our Lord doesn\'t get drawn into concrete matters: "Who appointed me your judge or the arbitrator of your claims?"
+But Our Lord doesn't get drawn into concrete matters: "Who appointed me your judge or the arbitrator of your claims?"

 But what He does do is give criteria---attitudes, virtues that you have to watch out for---criteria with which to solve those problems.